vdmasek/pmi/README.md

 # generate a dictionary of store_id with their appropriate series values (interpretable by month)
 store_dict = {}

-# Store the monthly sales per monthy for each store.
+# Store the monthly sales per each store.
 for i in range(0, len(raw_csv.index)):
     monthly_series = []
     for _, key in enumerate(sorted_key_list):